jaxolv/brazilian-e-commerce/docs/IMPORT_DATA.md

 #### Find the .rar file to extract the data

-The `brazilian_e-commerce_dataset.rar` file is located at `/docs` folder in the repository.

-Right-click the file and select `Extract all...`.
-You will get a folder with the following files as shown in the image below, where one is in `.sql` format and the others in `.csv` format:
+In the directory `/docs` you will find, besides the files `.md`, the compacted files in the `.zip`and `.rar` formats.
+One of them will be named `archive.zip`, that's the original file downloaded from Kaggle and this is the default tittle for all the datasets from this site.
+My recommendation is to neve extracted the data from there, except if you choose to treat the data and create other tables based on them.

+The compacted file will have a specific tittle for the project.
+With the format `.rar`, you'll have the data treated by me and all the *polution* were removed before the creation of the tables to prevent conflicts of type, data insertion and duplicity.
+This is the file that you will extract the data to import.

+After the extraction, you have to find something that looks like this *screenshot*:

 ![Image 1](/images/094210.png)

 #### Create all the tables

 Open the `_tables.sql` file and execute all the queries inside, one at a time (avoid running everything simultaneously).

-Pay attention to the order:
+In the case of this specific project, the creation order has to respected in this sequence:
 - First, create the tables `customers`, `sellers`, and `products`;
 - Then, you must create the data type `order_status_enum` before creating the `order` table;
 - Similarly, you must create the data type `payment_type_enum` before creating `order_payments`;
 - After that, you can create the remaining tables: `order_items` and `order_reviews`.

+In the other repository, you can create the tables in any order you want.

 #### Populate the tables

 Once the tables are created, you’ll import data into each of them.
 Each table corresponds directly to a `.csv` file of the same name.
-That is, you’ll perform eight separate imports.

 If using PostgreSQL, go to the created database and locate the tables you just created.